-The ideal candidate is a licensed mental health clinician and has experience providing case management activities to veterans and/or the homeless population, and embraces a Housing First approach to helping homeless veterans individuals and families stabilize and return to permanent and traditional housing.
+The ideal candidate has experience providing case management activities to veterans and/or the homeless population, and embraces a Housing First approach to helping homeless veterans individuals and families stabilize and return to permanent and traditional housing.
 The position requires that the case manager be an empathic and compassionate listener with solid boundaries.
 The case manager must have a demonstrated ability to multi-task, work independently, coordinate community-wide activities, collaborate with partner agencies, and prioritize tasks.
 Experience with HMIS preferred and/or a solid demonstrated ability to use complex software and Microsoft Excel for data entry, collection and reporting.
 The position requires initiative, resourcefulness, and the ability to be self-directed and work autonomously.
-Masters degree in psychology, social work, or counseling is a minimum, licensure preferred.
-Forensic background is a plus.

 Work hours are Monday – Friday, 9-5 although there will be some night time and weekend hours on occasion to attend community events or meet with landlords.
-The case manager will travel to North and Mid-County 1-2x per week and be reimbursed for mileage.
 Must have a working vehicle with liability insurance and pass a background check.
-Salary is $47,840 with basic medical and dental benefits provided, as well as paid time off.
+Salary is $21.00 per hour with basic medical and dental benefits provided, as well as generous paid time off.
 Position begins asap.

 Send resume, cover letter and a list of three professional references to firstname.lastname@example.org.
-If we feel you are a good match for the position, you will be contacted to schedule an interview after November 6th.
+If we feel you are a good match for the position, you will be contacted to schedule an interview.

 All qualified applicants will receive consideration for employment without regard to race, creed, color, national origin, ancestry, sexual orientation, political affiliation or beliefs, sex, age, physical handicap, medical condition, marital status or pregnancy (as those terms are defined by the California Fair Employment and Housing Act — Government Code Section 12900-12996), except where such discrimination is based on a bona fide occupational qualification.